 - medical test equipment such as blood pressure and blood glucose monitors

-- Mexico has regulations regarding the importation of goods for donation by individuals and charitable organizations.
-If you or your organization is planning to take a large amount of donated goods, such as clothing, into Mexico, it’s best to work with a border customs broker in preparing the required documentation.
+Also, be aware that Mexico has regulations regarding the importation of goods for donation by individuals and charitable organizations.
+If you or your organization is planning to take a large amount of donated goods, such as clothing, into Mexico, it is best to work with a border customs broker in preparing the required documentation.

 Red light – Green light